yuanproud/pointnet_some_experiment/README.md

 reference:https://github.com/charlesq34/pointnet

-Blue line : basic, Red line : ours
+The image of blue line is basic and red line is ours